matschmann/musiccast/README.md

-# musiccast
+# musiccast-controller

-A java library to control a MusicCast device.
 Far away from a stable release.

+Consumes Kafka events and controls a musiccast device.
+Produces Kafka events when a musiccast device emits an event via UDP.